Celo is an Australian based VPN that promises safe and secure connections free from the prying eyes of ISP’s, hackers, and government agencies.

-The 14-Eyes is a spy alliance whose members are collect and share intelligence.
+The 14-Eyes is a spy alliance whose members collect online data and share intelligence.

-VPNs located in these countries may, as such, be required to abide by obligatory data retention laws forcing them to share your browsing history to the government.
+VPNs located in these countries are often required to abide by obligatory data retention laws forcing them to share your browsing history to the government.

 Global Server Distribution

-While a high number of servers is always welcome, it’s the number of VPN locations you should really factor.
+A high number of servers is always welcome, but it’s really the distribution of VPN locations that you should really focus on.

-An extensive server list may allow you to find fast, less loaded servers, but to bypass geo-blocks easily, you will need a truly global server coverage.
+While a long server list may allow you to find fast, less loaded servers, to bypass geo-blocks easily, you will need a truly global server network.

 Apps & Ease of Use

-A VPN may be compatible with lots of devices but only have custom dedicated apps for one or two platforms.
+A VPN can be compatible with lots of devices but only have custom dedicated apps for one or two platforms.

-If you are a novice, such a service can prove complicated to set up.
+If you are a novice, such a VPN can prove complicated to set up.